Grant Resource Studio helps charities, CICs and community organisations build the Funding Knowledge Base that makes AI useful for grants.

 Funding Knowledge Base Build

-We take your existing materials and build your complete Funding Knowledge Base from scratch, including your core Case for Support.
+We take your existing materials and build your complete Funding Knowledge Base from scratch, including your core Case for Support and AI-ready context.
 Best for organisations starting from scattered documents, folders and past applications.

 2